Home treatment for obstructive sleep apnea includes lifestyle changes and changing some sleeping habits.

-weight loss should be part of managing sleep apnea.6 If you are overweight and have sleep apnea, nutritional counseling may help.
+- Lose weight.
+Experts agree that weight loss should be part of managing sleep apnea.5 If you are overweight and have sleep apnea, nutritional counseling and other treatments may help.

 Sleeping habit changes

 - Sleep on your side.
 Try this: Sew a pocket in the middle of the back of your pajama top, put a tennis ball into the pocket, and stitch it shut.
 This will help keep you from sleeping on your back.
 Sleeping on your side may eliminate mild sleep apnea.